sanu151/JavaScript/README.md

 8. prototypal inheritance
 9. call apply bind

-**The `this` keyword in JS**
-`this` keyword refers to an object that is executing the current piece of code.
-It references the object that is executing the current function.
-If the function being referenced is a regular function, `this` references the global object.
-If the function that is being referenced is a method in an object, `this` references the object itself.

-The JavaScript `this` keyword is one of the most widely used keywords, It can seem complex at first, but once we start using `this` keyword, everything will become clear.

 **Non-strict and strict mode**

 JavaScript offers two main ways to run your code: non-strict mode (sometimes referred to as "sloppy mode") and strict mode.
 They differ in how they handle errors and certain syntax.